 It is exhausting and overwhelming, and once you leave rehabilitation it can be something that can creep back up on you again, especially as the triggers that you might have been protected from will be presented to you once more.
 As such, we have provided you with the tools to help you continue to heal and to prevent relapses long after you have left.

 We recommend that you cut ties with places, people or things that might make you want to re-enter a world before rehabilitation.
 We will also provide you with safe places for you to talk freely and receive support to make this easier.

 These will be weekly group sessions, and one to one meetings with a recovery team.
 And when times seem particularly hard and you just need someone to talk to on the phone, you’ll either be provided with a ‘mentor’ someone who understands what you have been through and will act as a guide and special support for you, or a helpline number.

 In most cases, you will be provided with both, and you can call on either one during your time of need.
 The helpline number will be open 24 hours 7 days a week.
 So feel free to call at any point in time.

 Receive the Help and Support You Need

 Addiction is scary and dangerous.
-The effects it can leave on us can lead to tragedy, either due to physical damages or mental harm.
+The effects it can leave on us can lead to tragedy, either due to physical damage or mental harm.
 At Ok Rehab, we want to ensure that all of our patients who seek help from us leave feeling better within themselves and their lives.

-We help everyone from all walks of life, no matter how severe their addiction may be, or how long they have suffered.
+We help everyone from all walks of life, no matter how severe their addiction may be or how long they have suffered.
 It is never too late to ask for help, so send us an email or call us up today.